 I recall my graduation from middle school very well because it was a scorching hot day and the school put the entire graduating class with friends and family through that heat outside.
 “Ridiculous.”
 I thought of American ways.

-I went to high school literally next door, took my education into my own hands in the middle of my freshman year and kept true to myself but always earned for a home.
+I went to high school literally next door, took my education into my own hands in the middle of my freshman year and kept true to myself but always yearned for a home.
 My family moved for the first time right before I went to my sophomore year in a newly built high school.
 I swear, our graduating class and those who were freshmen turned those freshly painted classrooms into trash within days.
 And just when I thought they were bad, I saw what real teenage vultures do during my junior year when the freshmen appeared to be completely out of control.
 I wanted to escape all of the craziness.
 I found solace in other immigrants after I kindly rejected to be a Jewish Club’s leader and after its members moved away from the school, while the few remaining were silenced into abyss due to anti-semitism.

 I never mentioned a word to my parents.
 Home did not really feel like home.
 My parents struggled with the language, with the culture, with the fairness and with money.
 We didn’t live pay-check to pay-check, we lived using credit cards.
 I’m grateful for the credit cards for if weren’t for them, I would be a homeless teen in America.
 We realized that the only way we can come about is by taking a lead and americanizing ourselves as much as we could.
 My parents worked very hard to get out of the poverty.
 My mom managed to pay off all of the credit cards that my father was not even aware of.

 Before I turned eighteen, my parents had managed to buy a house and sell it on short-sale.
 I realized that the only chance I had for going to college was to stay home and go to a community college first.
 I quickly learned that academia did not matter when you are different, when you are an immigrant, and when your parents have zero connections.
 I honestly had no hope for myself, and I only cared for keeping our family together.